SaaS | DesignAI Risk

 Network EffectsSTRONG

-Shared design systems, component libraries, and real-time collaboration make Figma exponentially more valuable as more teammates join — the organisational network effect creates high collective switching costs.
+Shared design systems, component libraries, and real-time multiplayer collaboration make Figma exponentially more valuable as more teammates join.
+Claude Design routes collaborative editing to Canva rather than Figma, leaving Figma's organisational network effect largely intact for existing enterprise deployments.

 Transaction EmbeddingINTACT